 - Public transport is not available from Cape Town International Airport to Somerset West.

-- Shuttle service - you are welcome to ask the ACSG to assist with shuttle transfers from Cape Town nternational Airport to Erinvale in Somerset West.
+- Shuttle service - you are welcome to ask the ACSG to assist with shuttle transfers from Cape Town International Airport to Erinvale Hotel and Spa in Somerset West.

 - Vaccinations - If you're an adult, you won't need any inoculations unless you're travelling from or via a yellow-fever endemic area (the yellow fever belt of Africa or South America), in which case you will need certification to prove your inoculation status when you arrive in South Africa.